Voltegourde/Voltegourde/README.md

 - 👀 I’m interested in full stack dev and eating pizza.
 - 🌱 I’m currently learning React and Node.js.
 - 📫 How to reach me: samosimonak@gmail.com.
-- 💬 Ask me about HTML and CSS.
+- 💬 Ask me about ANYTHING.
 - 🤝 I’m looking for help in learning about Accessible and Modern Websites.
 - 👯 I’m looking to collaborate on Developing new open-source projects.